Topl/BramblSc-docs/docs/Modules/Common/External Libraries/ByteVector/ByteVector.md

 This page describes a data type named `ByteVector` that is used in the Brambl SDK for some of its methods/functions.

 A `ByteVector` object is an immutable vector of bytes, backed by a balanced binary tree of chunks.
-Most operations are logarithmic in the depth of this tree, including ++, :+, +:, update, and insert.
+Most operations are logarithmic in the depth of this tree, including concatenate, prepend, append, update, and insert.
 Where possible, operations return lazy views rather than copying any underlying bytes.
 Use copy to copy all underlying bytes to a fresh, array-backed ByteVector.

+Below is a description of an interface that defines the behavior of a `ByteVector` object.
+The details of the class that implements this interface are not specified in this document.
+In particular, the constructor(s) for the class will be implementation specific.

 ## Interface ByteVector